NBA Rumors: Rockets, Heat Will Be ‘Premium Consideration’ For Carmelo Anthony In Free Agency, Reports ‘ESPN’

 The Rockets have more reasons to go after Carmelo Anthony right now.
 They just lost two of their wingmen, Trevor Ariza and Luc Mbah a Moute, in free agency.
 Both forwards have played a huge role in the Rockets’ success in the 2017-18 NBA season.
 Anthony may not completely fill the hole they left on the defense end, but he will undeniably be an improvement on the offensive end of the floor.

-Meanwhile, Anthony’s another option, the Miami Heat, is in dire need of additional star power to become a relevant team in the Eastern Conference once again.
+Meanwhile, Anthony’s another option, the Miami Heat is in dire need of additional star power to become a relevant team in the Eastern Conference once again.
 However, in order to convince the veteran small forward to sign with their team, the Heat may first need to consider bringing back Anthony’s close pal and member of the famous Banana Boat Crew, Dwyane Wade.
 Since the 2017-18 NBA season ended, Wade is yet to address his NBA future, but he said that he will only consider playing again for the Heat.
 Aside from the Heat and the Rockets, another NBA team who is expected to express interest once Carmelo Anthony becomes an unrestricted free agent is the Los Angeles Lakers where Anthony could team up with LeBron James.